microsoft/pbiworkshops/DAX Studio In An Hour/README.md

 [Learn More about VertiPaq Analyzer](https://www.sqlbi.com/tools/vertipaq-analyzer/)

-### Objective: Review the VertiPaq Analyzer Metrics to reduce the overall size of your model
+### Objective: Review the VertiPaq Analyzer Metrics to reduce the overall size of the model

 ### DAX Studio